neutrons/SNAPRed/docs/source/glossary.rst

     Orchestration Layer
         The architectural layer that handles the stitching together of the various :term:`Service Components <Service Component>`, :term:`Data Components <Data Component>`, and :term:`Recipe Components <Recipe Component>` to achieve and abstract goal.
         This may include handling :term:`User Requests <User Request>`, or performing :term:`Data State Management`.

+    Particle Bounds
+        These parameters within SNAPRed define the acceptable ranges for particle parameters such as wavelength and time-of-flight (TOF).

     Pixel
         The smallest physical sensing element for particle-flux measurement.